alchemy-color/color-negative-inversion/README.md

 Notes
 *  The default working RGB color space in Photoshop is sRGB.
 Color may be slightly altered as the conversion from 32 to 16 bit at certain steps of the process defaults the color space to sRGB, regardless of the original color space of the image.
 It's recommended that you change the working RGB to REC.2020 in color settings for an accurate LUT extraction.
 * When applying the neg>pos profile in raw images, note that every develop panel adjustment happens before the neg>pos LUT.
 You will see irreconcilable color distortion if changes are made on the develop panel.
+Contrast and brightness adjustments can be made with curves, inside a Luminance Range mask that covers the whole luminance range.
+These curves will affect the image after the neg>pos conversion.